Office printer prices

 The above article has detailed some of the average costs you can expect to encounter when investing in a printer.
 Remember, the initial outlay is not the only expense you will incur – there’s replacement toners/inks, maintenance, and paper to consider.

-Otherwise, if you need a printer but can’t quite afford the high upfront costs, why not consider leasing a printer instead of buying one?
+If you need a printer but can’t quite afford the high upfront costs, why not consider leasing a printer instead of buying one?
 Leasing is considered a more affordable alternative to purchasing a printer – find out more in the Startups article on printer leasing.